vitalijr2/ride-cost-cli/readme.md

 Full list of options see on the screenshot:
 ![Usage](ridecost.png)

+### Rounding

+Of course, you don't need more precision than the coins in circulation.
+You can round the result to a whole number or to 2, 3, or 4 decimal places: just add one of the options `-0`, `-2`, `-3`, or `-4` accordingly.

 ### Save fuel price and mileage for future use

 Starting with version 1.1, you can save the fuel price and mileage using the `--save` or `-s` option: